michaelthomasletts/gspread-helpers/docs/contributing.md

 All contributions must satisfy the following criteria in order to be reviewed and merged:

-1. Proposed changes must logically relate in some way to `gspread` or generally relate to working with worksheets in Google Sheets, Microsoft Excel, or other spreadsheet-like software.
+1. Proposed changes must logically relate to `gspread` or worksheets in Google Sheets, Microsoft Excel, or other spreadsheet-like software.
 2. Proposed changes must be tested _scrupulously_ with documented tests in `tests/`.
 3. The `__all__` double-underscore object must be included at the head of `__init__` and all relevant modules.
 4. Proposed changes to `README.md`, `contributions.md`, and `tool.poetry.group.dev.dependencies` must be defended with solid rationale.